preludeinc/capstone-symposium-dec-2024/README.md

 Made by a small team of Camosun Students, for the Dec 2024 Capstone Symposium :partying_face:

 <details>
-<summary>Was made with:</summary>
+<summary>Made with:</summary>
-- React
-- Tailwind CSS
-- NextUI
-- Vite
+- React, Tailwind CSS, NextUI, & Vite
 </details>

 ### Home Page